About the destination

 Glaciers and pack ice

 Svalbard is still in the ice age.
 Glaciers cover 60% of the land and the ice can be up to 600 metres thick.
 There are more than 2,100 glaciers in Svalbard.
 Some of the mightiest and most well known include Monacobreen, Lilliehöökbreen and Bråsvellbreen.
 Austfonna on Nordaustlandet in the northeast part of the archipelago is an ice cap that is one of the largest in the World.
-Its ice front reaching into the sea is more than 130 kilometers long.
+Its ice front reaching into the sea is more than 130 kilometres long.

 Geology